VideoHub Roadmap

 • Batch processing and targeted indexes optimize throughput.

-• Gorse workload stays isolated from transactional SQL data store.
+• Gorse + MySQL/Redis stays isolated from transactional SQL Server workload.

 Security & Compliance